sanity-io/plugin-kit/docs/semver-workflow.md

 If the version is not what you expected, you might have to perform some [troubleshooting](https://semantic-release.gitbook.io/semantic-release/support/troubleshooting).

+#### Testing semantic-release locally

+Create a github token with push access and set it in your shell as GH_TOKEN.

+Now run:
+`GH_TOKEN=$GH_TOKEN npx semantic-release --no-ci --dry-run --debug`

+This will run semantic-release in dry-run mode (no git push or npm publish) and show everything that would go into a release.

 ## What does it do?

 Adds opinionated config and dependencies used by the Ecosystem team on Sanity to develop using